ansshameed/OptionsMonteCarloVsBlackScholes/README.md

 - Dynamic functionality to adjust options parameters (e.g. volatility, no. simulations, time steps etc.) to change options price.
 - GUI to see comparability between Monte Carlo and Black Scholes options pricing by visualising graphs.
-- Visualisation of random walks of asset prices using Brownian Motion.
+- Visualisation of random walks of asset prices using Geometric Brownian Motion.

 ### Features
 - **Monte Carlo Simulation**: